 - (1) Time.
 The record on appeal, including the transcript and exhibits necessary for the determination of the appeal, shall be transmitted to the Appellate Discipline Commission within sixty days after the filing of the notice of appeal unless the time is shortened or extended by an order entered as provided in this rule.
 After filing the notice of appeal the appellant shall comply with the provisions of this rule and shall take any other action necessary to enable the Presiding Disciplinary Judge to assemble and transmit the record. - (2) Duty Of Presiding Disciplinary Judge To Transmit The Record.
-When the record is complete for purposes of the appeal, the Presiding Disciplinary Judge shall transmit it to the Appellate Discipline Commission.
-The Presiding Disciplinary Judge shall number the documents comprising the record and shall transmit with the record a list of the documents correspondingly numbered and identified with reasonable definiteness.
+When the record, including any designated transcript, is complete for purposes of the appeal, the clerk of the Presiding Disciplinary Judge shall transmit it to the clerk of the Appellate Discipline Commission.
+The clerk of the Presiding Disciplinary Judge shall number the documents comprising the entire designated record and shall transmit with the record a list of the documents correspondingly numbered and identified with reasonable definiteness.
 Documents of unusual bulk or weight and physical exhibits other than documents shall not be transmitted unless the Presiding Disciplinary Judge is directed to do so by a party or by the Appellate Discipline Commission.
 A party must make advance arrangements for the transportation and receipt of exhibits of unusual bulk or weight.

-Transmission of the record is effected when the Presiding Disciplinary Judge mails or otherwise forwards the record to the Appellate Discipline Commission.
-The Presiding Disciplinary Judge shall indicate, by endorsement on the face of the record or otherwise, the date upon which it is transmitted to the Appellate Discipline Commission.
+Transmission of the record is effected when the clerk of the Presiding Disciplinary Judge mails or otherwise forwards the record to the clerk of the Appellate Discipline Commission.
+The clerk of the Presiding Disciplinary Judge shall indicate, by endorsement on the face of the record or otherwise, the date upon which it is transmitted to the Appellate Discipline Commission.